esnet/docker/globus-connect/README.md

 ## Security:
 make sure the following ports are allowed by the base host:
 GridFTP:2811, 50000-51000  ; bwctl:4823, 5001-5900, 6001-6200 ; owamp:861, 8760-9960

-###other useful docker commands
->docker ps -a   # show running docker images and their container ID

->docker exec -it ID bash  # attach to running container

->docker stop ID

->docker rm $(docker ps -a -q ) # remove all old containers

->docker images  # list all images